acquia-learnings/booking-app/README.md

 `_` a.k.a. `Blank Identifier`.
 These are used to ignore variables.
 Thus are mainly used whenever we don't want to use a variable.
 Keep in mind that, in `go`, we have to explicitly call out unused variables.

 By default, there is sequential code execution in `go`.
 Thus running the `main` goroutine, by default.
 But we can improve the efficiency of our code by making it concurrent.
 We can introduce concurrent behavior by adding the keyword `go` in front of the function.
 It starts a new goroutine.
 Keep in mind, `main` thread/goroutine **doesn't wait** for other concurrent functions to finish by default.
-Thus we also need synchronization between the goroutines, we can use `WaitGroup` under `sync` package to provide us with basic synchronization functionality.
+Thus we also need synchronization between the goroutines, we can use `WaitGroup` under the `sync` package to provide us with basic synchronization functionality.

 A little more about goroutine:

 `goroutine` is a lightweight thread managed by go runtime.

-Why threads/goroutines in go are a better choice?
+Why are threads/goroutines in go are a better choice?

-Unlike traditional threads, which are:
+Unlike traditional `OS threads`, which are:

-  expensive -> thus have hight startup time
+- expensive -> thus have a high startup time

-  heavyweight -> needs more hardware resources
+- heavyweight -> needs more hardware resources

-  actually managed by kernel and are hardware dependent
+- managed by kernel and are hardware dependent

+- there is no way of easy communication between threads

   ![image](images/java_threads.png)

 `go` has `green thread` which is:

-  an abstraction of actual thread
+- an abstraction of the actual thread

-  managed by go runtime, thus we only interact with high level goroutines
+- managed by go runtime, thus we only interact with high level goroutines

-  cheaper and lightweight
+- cheaper and lightweight

+- where go has built-in functionality of channel to allow easy and safe communication between goroutines (They also help us handle concurrency issues when threads have shared data or are dependent on each other)

   ![image](images/green_threads.png)

 Thus, we can run millions of goroutines without affecting performance.

 ## Other stuff